2015–16 Concert Season

 - Sunday, December 20, 3:00 PM Divine Word Chapel, Northbrook

 Baroque and Classical era musicians often composed “on demand” for wealthy noble, church, and royal patrons.
 Join us as Jane Glover and the Music of the Baroque Orchestra explore works by Haydn, Mozart, Bach, and Handel, including the Haffner and Farewell Symphonies, a sparkling suite from the Water Music, and the First Brandenburg Concerto.

 A towering masterpiece of the early Baroque — at once intimate and grand, prayerful and dramatic, exalted and sensual.
 Monteverdi’s rarely performed 1610 Vespers of the Blessed Virgin offers up a dizzying array of textures and sonorities in brilliant instrumental writing, opulent choruses, and moving solo arias and duets.
-Only subscribers are guaranteed seats for what is certain to be a highlight of the classical music season.
+Don't miss this highlight of the classical music season.

 The acclaimed Music of the Baroque Chorus takes center stage for an intimate evening of expressive music by Henry Purcell.
 Early music specialist Paul Agnew conducts a program highlighting the beauty and immediacy of sacred anthems and instrumental sonatas written for the Chapel Royal by the composer known as the “English Orpheus.”

 - Sunday, April 24, 7:30 PM North Shore Center, Skokie

 - Monday, April 25, 7:30 PM Harris Theater, Chicago